Wh7sk/Alucard-SelfBot-Whisk-Edit/README.md

 ` setup.bat `

-When you run setup.bat it may ask you to uninstall discord.py and aiohttp, input y or Y After uninstallation it reinstall the require module versions
+When you run setup.bat it may ask you to uninstall discord.py and aiohttp, input y or Y

+After uninstallation it will reinstall the require module versions

 After done installing
 ` run.bat `